-When you have put all the effort into a bid, finding out that you’ve lost can be frustrating.
+After you have put all the effort into a bid, finding out that you’ve lost is frustrating.
 Always ask for a debrief.
 Hopefully you will be told who won and how you fared against the competition.

 You might not get this.
 Or maybe you did not participate in the bid but still want to know who won the tender.